Star(s): kokav/kokavim (Strong’s 3556)

 The star has become a mainstay of Christmas imagery.
-They top the Christmas tree, they are made into Christmas cookies and they are displayed on Christmas cards.
+They top Christmas trees, they are made into Christmas cookies, and they are displayed on Christmas cards.
 But where do stars show up in the Bible?

-The first time we see stars in Hebrew scripture is in Genesis 1 when God creates “lights in the expanse of the heavens”.
+The first time stars made an appearance in Hebrew scripture was in Genesis 1, when God created “lights in the expanse of the heavens”.

 Then God said, “Let there be lights in the expanse of the heavens to separate the day from the night, and let them be for signs and for seasons and for days and years; and let them be for lights in the expanse of the heavens to give light on the earth”; and it was so.
 God made the two great lights, the greater light to govern the day, and the lesser light to govern the night; He made the stars [ha-kokavim] also.
 God placed them in the expanse of the heavens to give light on the earth, and to govern the day and the night, and to separate the light from the darkness; and God saw that it was good.
 There was evening and there was morning, a fourth day.

-In this passage we see that these lights are made for 4 things:
+This passage outlined that lights were made for 4 things: